 It could be that you love nature and prefer the sweet calls made by different types of birds.
 There are several songs created on birds that have become huge hits.
 Popular singers have sung melodious songs on birds to celebrate the freedom, strength, and joy that they symbolize.

 Table of Contents

 ‘When Doves Cry’, Prince

 It was considered to be 1984’s haunting rock ballad that became a smash hit.
-The Rolling Stone Magazine had voted it as among the 500 best songs of all time.
+The Rolling Stone Magazine had voted it among the 500 best songs of all time.
 It was also counted among the top 500 songs to shape Rock & Roll’ by the Rock and Roll Hall of Fame.
-The song is about the lover having just ended his relationship and wanting to know the reason for his rejection.
+The song is about a lover having just ended his relationship and wants to know the reason for his rejection.
 The dove represents peace as well as hope and anguish.
 Prince had two pet mourning doves at his home named Divinity and Majesty.
 However, they stopped singing after the death of the singer in 2016.

 ‘Bluebird’, Miranda Lambert